cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 ## Transaction flooding algorithm

-The dissemination of transactions happens by flooding transactions in the overlay network, as represented in the algorithm below.
+The dissemination of transactions happens by flooding transactions in the overlay network, as captured by the algorithm below.

 ```
 var peers // other nodes to which we are directly connected